-UP police arrests 237 people for Friday violence; CM Adityanath issues stern warning | Law-Order
+UP Police arrests 237 people for Friday violence; CM Adityanath issues stern warning | Law-Order

 ''There is no place for such anti-social people in a civilised society.
 No innocent should be harassed, but not a single guilty should be spared,'' he said.

-Under Chief Minister Adityanath, the state administration has been cracking down on criminals and riot accused, seizing or razing their properties.
+Under Adityanath, the state administration has been cracking down on criminals and riot accused, seizing or razing their properties.
 His critics have often accused him of adopting strong-arm tactics.

+Saharanpur's Senior Superintendent of Police Akash Tomar said, ''Arrests have been made in connection with Friday's violence.
+Action will be taken against the arrested people under the National Security Act.''
+Strict action is being taken in Saharanpur against those who took out a procession without permission after Friday prayers.

+Superintendent of Police, City (Saharanpur), Rajesh Kumar told PTI that two accused who created ruckus have been identified through CCTV footage as Muzammil, a resident of Rahat Colony, 62 Futa Road, and Abdul Vakir, a resident of Khata Khedi.

-Police officials in the district also said that NSA will be imposed on all the persons, who have been arrested.
+Police officials in the district also said that the NSA will be imposed against all those arrested.

-The SSP also informed that cases have been registered against 70 named persons and 5,000 others at Khuldabad and Kareli police stations.
+The SSP also informed that cases have been registered against 70 named people and 5,000 others at Khuldabad and Kareli police stations.

 He said that police are using CCTV footage to identify the accused.

-Action will be taken against them under the NSA and Gangster Act, he said.
+Action will be taken against them under the NSA and the Gangsters Act, he said.

 On Friday, people pelted stones at police personnel in Prayagraj and Saharanpur during their protests after Friday prayers in mosques.

 In Prayagraj, the mob set on fire a few motorcycles and carts and also attempted to set ablaze a police vehicle.
-Police used tear gas and lathis to disperse the protesters and restored peace, police said.
-One police personnel was injured, they said.
+Police used tear gas and lathis to disperse the protesters and restored peace.
+A policeman was injured, according to police.

-Nupur Sharma was suspended by her party as several Islamic nations denounced her comments on the Prophet during a TV debate.
+Sharma was suspended by the BJP as several Islamic nations denounced her comments on the Prophet during a TV debate.

 In Saharanpur, protesters shouted slogans against Sharma and demanded the death sentence for her.